-Analyzes were evaluated by using IBM SPSS for Windows, version 22.0 (Chicago, IL).
+Analyzes were evaluated by using IBM SPSS for Windows, Version 22.0 (Chicago, IL).
 In the study, descriptive data were shown as n and % values in categorical data, and mean±standard deviation values in continuous data.
 Wilcoxon analysis was used to compare sequential categorical data before and after treatment.
-Conformity of continuous variables to normal distribution was evaluated by the Kolmogorov-Smirnov test.
-The Mann-Whitney U test was used to compare paired groups.
+Conformity of continuous variables to normal distribution was evaluated by Kolmogorov-Smirnov test.
+Mann-Whitney U test and were used to compare paired groups.
 Spearman correlation analysis was applied for the relationship of the measurement data.
-The statistical significance level was accepted as p<0.05.
+The statistical significance level in the analyzes was accepted as p<0.05.